costajob/thron/README.md

 * it converts the lower-camel-case parameters into (more rubesque) snake-case
 * it does recursive mapping of nested attributes
 * it converts time and date values to appropriate Ruby objects
-The same object is used when passing complex parameters to some of the APIs (see examples below).
+The same object can be used when passing complex parameters to some of the APIs: in this case is sufficent to call the *#to_payload* method on the entity to convert the object in an hash with lower-camle-case keys (see examples below).

 ### User Aggregate
 To avoid accessing the multitude of Thron APIs via several objects, an aggregate has been created (DDD anyone?).